-As of MySQL Shell 8.0.33, SSL certificates are supported.
-The following options were added to setupRouterAccount():
+SSL certificates are also supported.
+The following options can be used with setupRouterAccount():

 - requireCertIssuer: Optional SSL certificate issuer for the account. - requireCertSubject: Optional SSL certificate subject for the account. - passwordExpiration: numberOfDays | Never | Default: Password expiration setting for the account. - numberOfDays: The number of days before the password expires. - Never: The password never expires. - Default: The system default is used.